Ayush-0404/OS_CSE231/Unix System, Bash Script Programmes/Special Unix System/Readme.md

 ```
 Unix System, Bash Script Programmes/
 ├── Makefile         # For compiling the shell and commands
-├── Writeup.txt      # Description of how the program works
+├── Writeup.txt      # Brief description of how the program works

 Unix System/
 ├── shell.c          # Main shell implementation